 Nearly 2 million American adults each year are diagnosed with cancer.
-If you receive a diagnosis, your schedule can quickly start to fill up with doctor's appointments, medical procedures and pharmacy visits.
+If you receive a diagnosis, your schedule can quickly start to fill up with doctor’s appointments, medical procedures and pharmacy visits.
 Creating a checklist of things to do can help keep you busy and feeling more in control.
-But acknowledging the effects a cancer diagnosis can have on your emotions — and healthily managing those emotions — is almost as important.
+But acknowledging the effects a cancer diagnosis can have on your emotions — and healthily managing those emotions — is just as important.

 Doctors and psychologists now recognize that healing improves after a diagnosis when both our physical and emotional needs are met, says Niki Barr, Ph.D., a psychotherapist at the Center for Cancer and Blood Disorders in Texas, who consults with medical doctors, extended families and caregivers about emotionally coping with a cancer diagnosis.

 Learning you have cancer is a stressful experience, and it’s important to acknowledge and cope with that stress.
 Fully understanding how your emotional needs can change after you receive a cancer diagnosis can go a long way in helping you and your family heal.
 The tips here can help you support your mental health as you navigate your diagnosis and treatment.